|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This lemon chicken is flavored with garlic, fresh lemon juice, zest, and a little thyme.
+Garlic, fresh lemon juice and zest, and a little thyme add fantastic flavor to this baked chicken.
 It's an easy and rewarding dish with bright, bold flavor.
-A garnish of parsley and slices of fresh lemon finish the dish perfectly.
+A garnish of parsley and slices of fresh lemon finish the meal perfectly.

 - 1/2 cup lemon juice